Only registred users can make comments

 The first thing we need to do is install Prometheus, but instead of installing it directly on our machine, we're going to use Docker.
 Why?
 Because Docker makes life easier, and space monkeys love it.

-Docker is like the spaceship that will help us deploy our monitoring solution anywhere in the galaxy (ok we'll, not exactly but almost).
+Docker is like the spaceship that will help us deploy our monitoring solution anywhere in the galaxy (ok, not exactly but almost).
 To install Docker, head over to Docker's website and follow the instructions for your operating system.
 Once you've got Docker installed, you're ready to launch Prometheus.

 You can create your own folder structure or simply clone the project repository: